 13.1 In the event of termination, expiration or surrender of this Contract, the Contractor shall: […]

-Make the area safe so as not to constitute a danger to persons, shipping or to the Marine Environment to the reasonable satisfaction of the Authority. […]
+Make the area safe so as not to constitute a danger to persons, shipping or to the Marine Environment. […]

-Upon termination of this Contract, any rights of the Contractor under the Plan of Work also terminate.
+Upon termination of this Contract, any rights of the Contractor under the Plan of Work and in respect of the Contract Area also terminate.

 Appendix I Notifiable events